Afghanistan. UNHCR Exhausted Afghan Families Return Through Torkham Border Amid Growing Challenges.

 UNHCR appreciates the hospitality neighbouring countries have shown asylum-seekers for over four decades and is calling on all countries to suspend the forced return of Afghan nationals.

 You can help Afghan refugees fleeing the country and internally displaced people by making a donation.
-Your gift can provide vulnerable families with winter essentials such as thermal blankets, stoves and warm clothing to survive the long, dark months ahead.
+Your gift can provide vulnerable families with essentials such as shelter, thermal blankets, stoves and warm clothing to survive the harsh weather conditions in the country.

 By road and by air.
 Throughout the crisis, UNHCR has continued to get humanitarian supplies into the country through the Pakistan border.
 When needs increased after August 2021, UNHCR opened a new road route in the north from Uzbekistan.

-Yes.
-UNHCR is distributing winter supplies such as heaters, thermal blankets and stoves to Afghan families.
-Our teams are also providing cash assistance so Afghan families can pay for food, medicine and fuel.
-These supplies can help people to survive but the competing humanitarian needs means the people of Afghanistan urgently need more help.
+UNHCR is distributing relief items like cooking sets, blankets and hygiene supplies to Afghan families.
+Our teams are also providing shelter support and cash assistance so the most vulnerable Afghan families can pay for food, medicine and fuel.
+These supplies can help people to survive but the competing humanitarian needs and funding cuts mean the people of Afghanistan urgently need more help.

 Afghanistan Situation Portal – for the latest updates on the situation overall, including UNHCR situation reports, funding requirements and UNHCR’s support for neighbouring countries taking in refugees from Afghanistan.